nokia/LearningStore/web/EDITION.md

 Publishing is achieved with `alt-d` that dumps an entire store into a file.
 The file can then be uploaded to the Web server directly.

 ## Shortcuts

+The following shorcuts are defined and can be used with the keyboard.
+They will be added to a Toolbar that can be displayed / hidden in a later version for a better user experience.

 * `alt-e` edit the current item (collection or single item).
 * `alt-n` create a new (single) item.
 * `alt-f` create a new collection (f like folder).